{{tl-dr}}

 As we have previously mentioned, Jira users often choose Jira Boards, Reports, and Dashboards to visualize their workflows.

 The board's columns portray distinct statuses or stages, including "To Do," "In Progress," "In Review," and "Done."
-This visual depiction enables team members to swiftly discern the ongoing tasks, completed ones, and those needing attention with a single glance.
+This visual depiction enables team members to swiftly identify ongoing tasks, completed ones, and those needing attention with a single glance.

-Reports can give you more specific data visualization depending on your needs.
-Jira provides various agile, issue-tracking, and management reports.
+Reports provide more specific data visualization depending on your needs.
+Jira offers various agile, issue-tracking, and management reports.
 Project Managers often use Time Tracking and User Workload reports to ensure that tasks are assigned accordingly and to monitor and analyze the time spent on tasks or issues.
 These reports assist in tracking individual or team productivity, identifying time-consuming activities, and optimizing resource allocation.

 Or make a dashboard to track the specific project and get detailed Jira issue visualization :